-Total Credit RWAs as of December 2021 increased by \$25.79 billion compared with December 2020, primarily reflecting an increase in commitments, guarantees and loans (principally due to increased lending activity).
-This increase was partially offset by a decrease in equity investments (principally due to the sale of equity positions).
-Total Market RWAs as of December 2021 increased by \$7.79 billion compared with December 2020, primarily reflecting an increase in stressed VaR (principally due to increased exposures to interest rates).
-Total Operational RWAs as of December 2021 increased by \$4.60 billion compared with December 2020, primarily associated with litigation and regulatory proceedings.
+Total Credit RWAs as of March 2022 increased by \$18.91 billion compared with December 2021, primarily reflecting an increase in derivatives (principally due to increased counterparty credit risk) and an increase in other credit RWAs (principally due to increased other assets and customer and other receivables exposures).
+These increases were partially offset by a decrease in equity investments (principally due to reduced exposures as a result of unrealized losses).
+Total Market RWAs as of March 2022 increased by \$5.50 billion compared with December 2021, primarily reflecting an increase in regulatory VaR (principally due to higher levels of market volatility in commodity prices) and an increase in specific risk (principally due to increased exposures to securitized products).